El Quexigal: History

-In the 14th century, Quexigal is first mentioned as a farm.
+Quexigal was first mentioned as a farm in the 14th century.
 Throughout the 15th century, the estate was owned by members of a noble family of Ávila named Gómez Villalva.
 In 1563, ownership transferred to the Hieronymite monks of the El Escorial monastery.
-They acquired the estate on behalf of king Philipp II (1527-1598), who visited the place various times before when he was looking for a suitable site to build a monastery in honor of San Lorenzo.
+They acquired the estate on behalf of King Philip II (1527-1598), who visited the place various times before when he was looking for a suitable site to build a monastery in honor of San Lorenzo.

 The estate provided timber for the construction of the royal site of El Escorial.
 Once all the pines were felled, vines and olives were cultivated at the estate in order to supply the monastery with olives and vegetables, honey and wax, and wine.
 Besides being a farm, Quexigal was place of recreation and rest for the monks, as well as for the royal family, who went hunting within the reserve.

 The architect Juan de Herrera (1530-1597) designed and constructed a royal lodge.
 The palace was considered as one of the most luxurious houses in renaissance Europe.
 King Philip II stayed at the mansion when travelling to the monastery of El Escorial.

 For the next three centuries, the Hieronymite monks of the El Escorial monastery were responsible for the administration of the palace and the estate, either managing it directly or delegating it to tenants.
-Also, the lodge continued to receive royal visitors such as kings Philip IV, Charless II, and Charless IV.
+Also, the lodge continued to receive royal visitors such as kings Philip IV, Charles II, and Charles IV.

 In 1837, due to the confiscation of monastic property, the estate became part of the assets of the Spanish crown.
 In 1869, it was sold and became property of the Sainz de Heredia family, and later the Valenzualas family.